devfile/registry-support/README.md

 ## Build

+If you want to run the build scripts with Podman, set the environment variable `export USE_PODMAN=true`

 To build all of the components together (recommended) for dev/test, run `./build_registry.sh` to build a Devfile Registry index image that is populated with the mock devfile registry data under `tests/registry/`.

 Once the container has been pushed, you can push it to a container registry of your choosing with the following commands: